JimmySoftLLC/Heater-Calc/README.md

 ```
 ## IndexedDB addHeatTransferElement

-The `function addHeatTransferElement` will call IndexedDB asynchronously and will fire 'transaction.oncomplete' which in turn runs `getAndDisplayHeatTransferElements(db);`.
+The function addHeatTransferElement will call IndexedDB asynchronously and will fire transaction.oncomplete which in turn runs getAndDisplayHeatTransferElements(db).

 In our implementation we use timestamps as keys.
 We used these keys later to identify individual bootstrap cards where we set the button data attributes to

 ```
 data-hc-index="` + myheatTransferElements.timestamp + `"
 ```